 The Ukrainian Defense Forces are short of infantry on the front line.
 Units are depleted both morally and physically.

-The Ukrainian military is facing a critical infantry shortage, leading to exhaustion and low morale on the front lines, soldiers at the front said this week—a dangerous new dynamic for Kiev nearly two years after the bloody war with Russia began.
+The Ukrainian military is facing a critical infantry shortage, leading to exhaustion and low morale on the front lines, soldiers at the front said this week—a dangerous new dynamic for Kyiv nearly two years after the bloody war with Russia began.

 Nearly a dozen soldiers and commanders told reporters that manpower shortages are their biggest problem now as Russia regains the offensive initiative on the battlefield and escalates its attacks.